dpureco/Comp585/README.md

 project manager (the person who makes sure that everyone knows what is due when and that the team is using their resources wisely and not duplicating effort) - Brandon

-Level Design - Katie
+Difficulty Mechanics - Katie

-Game Design - Daniel
+Game Mechanics - Daniel

 Sound Design - Brandon